Emergence of Unitarity and Locality from Hidden Zeros at One-Loop Order: Review: The kinematic mesh and zeros at tree-level

-Since they play a crucial role in the present work, let us review the constraints locality and unitarity impose on color-ordered scattering amplitudes.
-At tree-level, locality demands that all singularities of the amplitude occur as simple poles in planar invariants $X_{i,j}$, and that any two $X$'s only appear in a denominator together if they are compatible.
-By compatible, we mean that they are both propagators in a particular Feynman diagram; or, in surface language, that their corresponding chords on the momentum disk do not cross.
-Unitarity, through the optical theorem, dictates that the residue on any pole of a tree-level amplitude must factorize into a product of appropriate lower-point amplitudes.
-This pattern is most cleanly evinced from the momentum disk: cutting a chord $X_{i,j}$ breaks the disk into two sub-disks, which each give the multiplicity and kinematics of the lower-point amplitudes that appear due to unitarity.
+Locality requires all singularities to be simple poles in planar invariants $X_{i,j}$, with two $X$’s appearing together only if their chords on the momentum disk do not cross.
+Unitarity, via the optical theorem, demands that the residue on any pole factorizes into a product of lower-point amplitudes.

-Starting from a local (but non-unitary) ansatz for the $n$-point tree-level amplitude in Tr$(\phi^3)$ theory, Ref.~\cite{Rodina:2024yfc} proved that imposing at most $n - 3$ distinct $(1,m)$-zero conditions restricts us to the Tr$(\phi^3)$ amplitude, up to an overall normalization.
-Said more precisely, taking as ansatz an arbitrary linear combination of all $n$-point Feynman diagrams in Tr$(\phi^3)$ theory with different weights $a_i$, hidden zeros fix all $a_i = a$, guaranteeing unitarity is satisfied on every cut.
-As a result, we see that unitarity at tree-level is an \textit{automatic} result of hidden zeros and locality.
+Ref.~\cite{Rodina:2024yfc} proved that imposing $n - 3$ $(1,m)$-zeros on a local ansatz restricts us to the Tr$(\phi^3)$ amplitude, up to an overall normalization.
+This ensures unitarity on every cut, showing that tree-level unitarity follows \textit{automatically} from hidden zeros and locality.